Lawyers to Mesh Plaintiffs – Settle or Be Dropped!

 One plaintiff on the list of 126 plaintiffs, we’ll call her “Suzy” tells MND she received no updates.
 She did, however, receive calls telling her her only option was to settle for the amount offered or the law firm would drop her case.

 Some plaintiffs tell MND they refused the settlement offer.
 What then?
-MND reached out to Suzy’s law firm that has set a date for settlement looking for comment but there was no response.
-There are a number of plaintiffs’ firms engaged in the same practice.
+MND reached out to Suzy’s law firm but did not receive a response.

 DROP THE CLIENT, SAYS MESH MAKER